Mostafa-sh/psp-converter/README.md

 # psp-converter (upf to psp8)
 This repository provides a python script for converting pseudopotentials from upf to psp8.
-For more information about the upf and psp8 format see
+For more information about the upf and psp8 formats see
 [1](http://pseudopotentials.quantum-espresso.org/home/unified-pseudopotential-format), [2](https://esl.cecam.org/data/upf/), and [3](https://docs.abinit.org/developers/psp8_info/).

 ### Installation: